ArielLima/EZFitness-policies/PrivacyPolicy.md

-# **Privacy Policy**
+**Privacy Policy**

-This privacy policy applies to the EZFitness app (hereby referred to as "Application") for mobile devices that was created by EZFitness AI (hereby referred to as "Service Provider") as a Commercial service.
+This privacy policy applies to the EZFitness app (hereby referred to as "Application") for mobile devices that was created by AEL LLC (hereby referred to as "Service Provider") as a Commercial service.
 This service is intended for use "AS IS".

-## **Information Collection and Use**
+**Information Collection and Use**

 The Application collects information when you download and use it.
 This information may include information such as